nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

 1. The current keywords are case-sensitive.
 We plan to make keywords not case-sensitive in the future iteration.
 For example, currently `add` is case-sensitive.
-We will accept keywords such as `Add` in the future iteration.
+We will accept keywords such as `Add` in the future.
+2. Class Numbers are currently limited to tutorials that begin with T. We plan to allow Class Numbers to be any alphanumeric string in the future.
+3. Clicking on a student in the student list will highlight the student.
+We plan to prevent this in the future as it affects the visibility of the student's contact details and visualised graphs.